pratheeshrussell/vue-code-map/README.md

 ## Known Issues

-* Not able to differentiate between if and else-if statements
+* Not able to differentiate between if and else-if statements in functions

+## TO DO
+* handling computed props in a simillar way to methods - problem is to handle with and without getter/setter function
+* handling watchers props in a simillar way to methods - problem is to handle with and without handler function
+* Add support for else,else if and switch in template
+* add support for composition
+* refactor the code - at this rate I wont understand what is written in after 2 days

 ## Installing the extension
 * Go to the releases page
 * Download the vsix file
 * Run command
 ```
-code --install-extension vue-code-map-0.0.1.vsix
+code --install-extension vue-code-map-0.0.1-POC.vsix
 ```

 ## Release Notes